Landscape Design Software | 2D and 3D Design | Autodesk

 Form – The shape of a plant or branch structure.

-Color – Combination and balance of color for visual interest with plants and hardscapes.
+Colour – Combination and balance of colour for visual interest with plants and hardscapes.

 Balance – Symmetrical balance is often used in formal landscapes where each side of the garden is the same and mirrors the other.
 Asymmetrical balance is known as “informal balance” and more unconstrained.